John Armatage

-John Armatage (born 5 August 1929, Newcastle upon Tyne, England) is an English jazz swing drummer and arranger.
+John Armatage (born 5 August 1929) is an English jazz swing drummer and arranger.

 Armatage began professional work in 1957 when he gigged with John Chilton and then recorded, toured and made a film with Bruce Turner, the film called Living Jazz (1962).
 He has played with artists such as Pete Allen and Terry Lightfoot.
 He has done collaborative work with Pee Wee Russell.